davidelettieri/davidelettieri.it/_posts/2024-02-04-fedora-pipewire-switch-channels.md

 ...
 ```

 I tried this on a new VM running Fedora 39 Workstation image and it is working out of the box.
-The part that we are most interested in, is the `Sinks` part.
+The part that we are most interested in is the `Sinks` part.
 In my case it was the `Pebble V3 Analog Stereo` sink, the one I want to customize.

 Let's use the ID to get more details: